Skip to main content

 ...

-Bind to Data
+#Bind to Data

 Use the ItemsSource property to bind the ComboBoxEdit to an IEnumerable source.

-Bind to a List of Simple Objects
+# Bind to the List of Simple Objects

 using System;